Case Status: Pending

 Matthew Tortorice was elected to Margaret, Alabama’s city council in 2020 as a reform candidate.
 He anticipated some resistance, but over the last several months, city officials have systematically suppressed his First Amendment rights.

-Since his election, Tortorice has proposed modest reforms to bring his city in line with reasonable government practices.
+Since his election, Matthew has proposed modest reforms to bring his city in line with reasonable government practices.
 He advocates for detailed, public budgets, redrawing the outdated and illegal district lines to correspond with city population changes, and most relevant, to increase transparency by providing video recordings of council meetings.

 To thwart the last of these efforts, fellow council members passed a rule prohibiting the use of video recordings in public council meetings, in violation of both Alabama law and the First Amendment.
-As Tortorice fought to defend his rights and those of his constituents, he faced hostility, even threats of violence.
+As Matthew fought to defend his rights and those of his constituents, he faced hostility, even threats of violence.

-On October 10, 2024, CIR filed a federal lawsuit to stop this violation of Tortorice’s free speech rights, which also supports the free speech rights of the public to view the unfiltered council proceedings.
+On October 10, 2024, CIR filed a federal lawsuit to stop this violation of Matthew’s free speech rights, which also supports the free speech rights of the public to view the unfiltered council proceedings.

 Illegal Ban on Public Recordings from Public Meetings